THE ULTIMATE GUIDE TO YOUR GATLINBURG ELOPEMENT WITH TIPS, VENUES AND LOCATION IDEAS

 1) What is an elopement?

 The term ‘elopement’ has significantly different meaning than it held several decades ago.
-In 2020, elopement is where a couple opts to skip many of the elaborate wedding plans associated with traditional nuptials and instead preferring to slip away for a more intimate and private ceremony.
+Nowadays, elopement is where a couple opts to skip many of the elaborate wedding plans associated with traditional nuptials and instead preferring to slip away for a more intimate and private ceremony.

 You may decide to tag along some of your family members and friends for your elopement or you may decide to keep the moment private, between you and your partner.
 It is up to you to decide how simple or elaborate your elopement ends up being.